 You must consider many factors when choosing to stain your hardwood floors, including the species of wood you’re staining, the lighting of the space, and if you’re refinishing your floors or if this is the first time they’ll be stained.
 In addition, not every type of wood floor is a good candidate for staining, so it’s essential to work with floor specialists to help you understand if they can stain your wood floors.

-As a hardwood flooring company in Colorado Springs, we advise plenty of homeowners about staining hardwood flooring.
-Whether you’ve recently purchased unfinished wood, or you want to transform your space, your flooring is one of the grandest statements that you can make.
-With stain, you don’t have to replace floors to get a new look.
-However, staining is a larger process than some expect, so it’s important to be prepared.
-Here are the top things to consider when debating whether you stain your floors or not.
+As a hardwood flooring company in Colorado Springs, G3 Hardwood Flooring has guided homeowners during the refinishing process to bring new life to their floors.
+Whether you’ve purchased unfinished wood or want to transform your space, your flooring is one of the grandest statements you can make.
+However, staining hardwood floors is a complicated process, so you should prepare yourself.
+Keep on reading to find out the top things to consider when debating whether to stain your floors or not.

 What Color Should I Stain My Hardwood Floors?

 Choosing a stain for your wood flooring is a big decision.
 To ensure you select a color that will complement your space, you need to consider the room’s overall theme.
 For example, if you want your living room to have a more dramatic feel, you should choose a darker stain.
 However, if you want a room to feel more open, you should consider staining it with a lighter color.
 In general, stained wood makes a room feel warmer.
 It’s also good to get inspiration from home magazines and local flooring showrooms.

 What Is The Process Of Staining Hardwood Floors?